FabioMMSilva/Owner-avatar-RepData_PeerAssessment1/README.md

 become obsolete and is not used that much that is why i made the documentation using Quarto.

+This updated Files in the repo re
+* PA1_teplate.Qmd: the assignment had asked for a Rmd file but since i did the assignment in quarto it is Qmd
+* PA1_template.html: the file with html codes
+* figure: since there is no Md file in quarto so there was no default figure file so i had to put the figures into several files instead of one single directory

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a